Internal and External Communication

 Responding to Opinions and Requests

-We receive and respond to opinions and requests relating to the environment from customers and civic groups at the customer feedback departments at each Group company and at the Sustainability Promotion Department of Seven & i Holdings.
-In 2014, when we considered the material issues that Seven & i Holdings should address, we identified our material issues upon engaging in dialogue with stakeholders including customers, business partners, shareholders and other investors, as well as those of CSR experts.
+Seven & i Group receives and responds to opinions and requests relating to the environment from customers and civic groups at the customer support departments of each Group company and at the Sustainability Development Department of Seven & i Holdings.
+In 2022, when we revised the material issues that Seven & i Holdings should address, we identified our material issues upon engaging in dialogue with stakeholders including customers, business partners, shareholders, and other investors, as well as sustainability experts.

 Employee Environmental Education